sunflower2013/mysite/README.md

 * JS

-Next week we will learn Java
+Next week we will learn Java - just a test